Best bets

 Is there any work that I can do without getting a permit?, Town of Lee, MA.

 Required contract terms in a home improvement contract, Mass.
-Office of Consumer Affairs.
+Office of Consumer Affairs and Business Regulation.

-Stretch Code adoption by community (map and list), Mass.
-Dept. of Energy Resources.
+Stretch Energy Code development, Mass.
+Department of Energy Resources.

 The Department's process for updating the existing 'Stretch Building Energy Code' as well as the new 'Municipal Opt-in.'
 Includes the Specialized Stretch Energy Code according to the statutory requirements most recently updated by the Climate Act of 2021.